iTorongo/angular-unit-test-cook-book/README.md

 The repo will try to cover different types of angular unit test examples for real world application

 ## Install
-For runnint it locally,

-clone this repo and Run `npm install`
+Clone this repo and Run `npm install`
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.